-- Everyone would have to be willing to accept the inequality of opportunity which results from the retention of wealth.
+- People would have to accept the inequalityof opportunity which results from the retention of wealth.
 If health and education are mostly privatised, the wealthy can send their children to better schools, and maintain themselves in better health, than other people.
 Wealth and privilege become entrenched, in a plutocracy not far removed from feudalism.

 - Total individual liberty is incompatible with democracy, as it rejects the idea of deferring to the demands of other people.
 It does not recognise the value of any political governance.

 - Countries benefit by working together to have the benefits of free trade between themselves, as in the example of the EU’s Single Market (126.96.36.199).
 A pure libertarian, though, rejects the need for agreed standards and rules – like some of those advocating Brexit, as when Priti Patel argued on 4 August 2018 that “It’s time to be brave and choose the open sea once again”.